 Sam is very interested in this at the moment because all the children at his school have been told that next year the school hours will be changing.
 Today’s scientists have found a special circadian (from the Latin for about a day) “clock” in our bodies (and in many other animals and even plants and fungi) which controls our sleep and learning patterns and lots of other things.
-It does not keep perfect time, any more than an old-fashioned wind-up clock keeps perfect time, but, in the same way that the clock in your iPad checks itself every time you connect to the internet your circadian clock checks itself every time you spend a few minutes in the Sun.
+It does not keep perfect time, any more than an old-fashioned wind-up clock keeps perfect time, but, in the same way that the clock in your iPad checks itself every time you are connected to the internet your circadian clock checks itself every time you spend a few minutes out of doors - it actually checks the changes in the colour of the Sunlight as the Sun moves across the sky.
 It also receives what we might call regular “software updates” - scientists have discovered that teenage children really do learn better if they start school later than younger children.

 Sam has lots of uncles and aunts and cousins - his youngest cousin Jake’s birthday is on November 5th (people not living in England might not understand the significance of this date).
 This year Jake is five and his birthday is on a Saturday so almost the whole family are able to come to the party.
 Most of the neighbours are coming too, including Mahika and her family - Mahika is three days older than Jake and he had been to her party earlier in the week.
 Jake is telling Sam “When it’s your fifth birthday you have a special party with a bonfire and fireworks unless you are a Hindu.”

 He is not being naughty and making up a fib, he is just drawing a conclusion from insufficient evidence.
-Even Sam and his friends are old enough to know that in the 21st century many stories circulating on social media on the internet are based upon just as little evidence.
+Even Sam and his friends are old enough to know that in the 21st century many stories circulating on social media are based upon just as little evidence.